colinbeales/AzurePipelinesHOL/AzurePipelinesLab3.md

 <img src="images/Lab3_11.png" width="624"/>

-    Scrolling down we have some further settings on this task we need to set, each one by selecting the elipses "..."
+    Scrolling down we have some further settings on this task we need to set, each one by selecting the ellipsis "..."

 <img src="images/Lab3_12.png" width="624"/>